(one synonym : Agrotis antipoda Felder & Rogenhofer, 1875)

 (Photo: courtesy of the Macleay Museum, University of Sydney)

-However, specimens were found in September in Melbourne while weeding the garden which appeared to hide during the day, and feed at night on:
+Caterpillars of this species were found in September in Melbourne while weeding the garden which appeared to hide during the day, and feed at night on:

 The body colour of the caterpillar is brown, with a light and dark brown tweed-like pattern along the back.
 The head capsule is black.
 The caterpillar grows to a length of about 3 cms.